Halloween Capitol of the World - Anoka MN vs Salem MA

 If you are hoping to get off your feet all while getting the lay of the land, the Salem Trolley Tour is a great option.
 They start off in the middle of town, and take you around the sights of the town.

 One thing that I found was that this tour was more about the culture and less about this history.
-I found myself asking, but why and they didn’t have the time to answer before we were at the next stop.
+I found myself asking, but why, and they didn’t have the time to answer before we were at the next stop.
 Could have been just the individual tour guide.

 This is a great tour for those that are looking to see more and don’t mind a little independent research.
 This is normally a hop-on/hop-off tour, but in October it doesn’t stop.

-What Salme Tour is Best For you?
+What Salem Tour is Best for you?

 The streets of Salem are filled with stories and secrets just waiting to be uncovered.
 Depending on your interests, there is a tour for you.
 None of these tours are too hokey.
 If you really want, you can find them.
-I’m a traditionalist when it comes to history and prefer to know the facts and not tall tales.

 If you are visiting Salem, I highly recommend taking one of these tours.
 If you are planning an October trip, make sure to plan ahead.
-The place gets’ crazy and tours fill up.
+The place gets crazy and tours fill up.

 Similar Posts